 In POLITIC; i think the perception of the general public are very important toward a certain leaders' image in our country.

 Most of the time we judge a book by its cover and likewise to any human being and especially toward any politician.
 Unless one is proven guilty by another party outside our control-Like the case in Australia-Our friend here was caught of carrying Millions of RM/Aussie $ in the air port.That case was a true episode,no made up.We called it a red handed case.
-Most of the time we judged a politician's wrong doing by media/Internet/word-of-mouth, etc.But do we have the concrete proof that he/she is the one actually doing it by himself or his agent?
-OR even planted by others.

 A "perception" be in right or wrong is a very powerful tools being use by people in the Politic scene or used by people with ultimate motive to gain something or use it to destroy a person's Character,Well Being and so on.